faizandataanalyst/Projects/README.md

 Welcome to my data analyst portfolio.
 This repository contains a collection of my data analysis projects showcasing my skills in data manipulation, visualization, and storytelling.
 Each project focuses on solving real-world problems and provides insights derived from data.
 ## Projects
 ### 1. UCI Heart Disease:
 - **Description**: Data contains 16 features and about 900 values.
-It is a complete Machine Learning Pipeline with a detailed Exploratory Data Analysis(EDA), Statistical Analysis, and different techniques used to make the best Machine Learning Model.
+It is a complete Machine Learning Pipeline with a detailed Exploratory Data Analysis(EDA), Statistical Analysis, and different techniques to make the best Machine Learning Model.
 - **Tools/Libraries Used**: List of tools and libraries used for data analysis (Python, pandas, numpy matplotlib, seaborn, sci-kit learn, scipy).
-- **Key Insights**: Every column gives different insights all the insights are given in the file.
+- **Key Insights**: Every column gives different insights all the insights are provided in the file.
 - File Name in Repository: ML Pipeline UCI Heart Disease
 ### 2. Drugs Dataset:
 - **Description**: Data contains 6 features and about 200 values.
-It is a complete Machine Learning Pipeline with a detailed Exploratory Data Analysis(EDA), Statistical Analysis, and different techniques used to make the best Machine Learning Model.
+It is a complete Machine Learning Pipeline with a detailed Exploratory Data Analysis(EDA), Statistical Analysis, and different techniques to make the best Machine Learning Model.
 - **Tools/Libraries Used**: List of tools and libraries used for data analysis (Python, pandas, numpy matplotlib, seaborn, sci-kit learn, scipy).
-- **Key Insights**: Every column gives different insights all the insights are given in the file.
+- **Key Insights**: Every column gives different insights all the insights are provided in the file.
 - File Name in Repository: ML Pipeline Drugs Dataset
 ### 3. Salary Dataset:
 - **Description**: Data contains 6 features and about 6700 values.
-It is a complete Machine Learning Pipeline with a detailed Exploratory Data Analysis(EDA), Statistical Analysis, and different techniques used to make the best Machine Learning Model.
+It is a complete Machine Learning Pipeline with a detailed Exploratory Data Analysis(EDA), Statistical Analysis, and different techniques to make the best Machine Learning Model.
 - **Tools/Libraries Used**: List of tools and libraries used for data analysis (Python, pandas, numpy matplotlib, seaborn, sci-kit learn, scipy).
-- **Key Insights**: Every column gives different insights all the insights are given in the file.
+- **Key Insights**: Every column gives different insights all the insights are provided in the file.
 - File Name in Repository: ML Pipeline Salary Dataset
 ### 4. Social Media Ads:
 - **Description**: Data contains 5 features and about 400 values.
-It is a complete Machine Learning Pipeline with a detailed Exploratory Data Analysis(EDA), Statistical Analysis, and different techniques used to make the best Machine Learning Model.
+It is a complete Machine Learning Pipeline with a detailed Exploratory Data Analysis(EDA), Statistical Analysis, and different techniques to make the best Machine Learning Model.
 - **Tools/Libraries Used**: List of tools and libraries used for data analysis (Python, pandas, numpy matplotlib, seaborn, sci-kit learn, scipy).
-- **Key Insights**: Every column gives different insights all the insights are given in the file.
+- **Key Insights**: Every column gives different insights all the insights are provided in the file.
 - File Name in Repository: ML Pipeline Social Media Dataset
 ### 5. IRIS Dataset:
 - **Description**: Data contains 5 features and about 150 values.
-It is a complete Machine Learning Pipeline with a detailed Exploratory Data Analysis(EDA), Statistical Analysis, and different techniques used to make the best Machine Learning Model.
+It is a complete Machine Learning Pipeline with a detailed Exploratory Data Analysis(EDA), Statistical Analysis, and different techniques to make the best Machine Learning Model.
 - **Tools/Libraries Used**: List of tools and libraries used for data analysis (Python, pandas, numpy matplotlib, seaborn, sci-kit learn, scipy).
-- **Key Insights**: Every column gives different insights all the insights are given in the file.
+- **Key Insights**: Every column gives different insights all the insights are provided in the file.
 - File Name in Repository: ML Pipeline IRIS Dataset
   ### Other
-  Some of the important parts of data analysis are separately added to the portfolio.
+  Some important parts of data analysis are separately added to the portfolio.
 These are:
   - Machine Learning Algorithms
     * Decision Tree
     * Random Forest